-Theme Action Target Date Target Date Lead Officer Target Outcome Review Links to Contract Management December 2018 People & Skills Supplier Rationalisation - Review the existing portfolio and determine if there is cross over or over specification which is resulting in multiple supplier contracts.
+Theme Action Target Date Lead Officer Target Outcome Review Links to Contract Management Contract Managers identified for all contracts along with standard training requirements & mandatory requirements. or all contracts along with tandard training requirements Manager Training levels required for the requirement of the contract (e.g. Non-critical, leverage, bottleneck and strategic).
+December 2018 People & Skills Supplier Rationalisation - Review the existing portfolio and determine if there is cross over or over specification which is resulting in multiple supplier contracts.
 September 2019 Contract Manager Reduce duplication of contracts.
 Improve economies of scale by standardising requirement.
 December 2018 Category Management Centralised Contract Management System.
 April 2020 Contract Manager Options appraisal of contract management systems to determine add value.
 September 2019 Technology People and Skills Encourage and embed high performance and positive behaviours in all we do.
 Ongoing Head of Procurement Staff act in accordance with the Council's corporate behaviours framework, delivering the required outcomes of excellent customer service, high performance and continuous improvement.
 Evidenced through customer satisfaction survey ratings and performance data.
 Quarterly Ongoing Head of Procurement Appropriate individual and team performance management mechanisms are in place, recognising the right behaviours as well as outcomes.
 Evidenced in 1-2-1s, staff appraisals, team meetings and developing performance plans.
 Quarterly April 2020 Head of Procurement We have a clear understanding and shared agreement of our team culture, where we are now and where we want to be.
 We will develop a set of clearly defined metrics to track and manage our culture, focussed on enhancing the culture to improve overall performance.
 Quarterly April 2020 Head of Procurement We have a clearly defined leadership brand, values and behaviours.
 We have clear linkages between our core values, management practices, and performance and culture metrics.
 The leadership team role model these values and behaviours and communicate them consistently.
 Evidenced through 1-2-1s, staff appraisals, team meetings and staff survey feedback.
 Quarterly Attract, retain and motivate high-quality, skilled procurement commercial professionals.
 Ongoing Head of Procurement We attract, develop and retain the very best procurement staff with the professional, personal and technical skills to be a success in their roles.
 Evidenced by response rate to recruitment opportunities and staff retention rates.
 Annually